hashicorp/vault-client-dotnet/docs/Identity.md

 <a name="groupwritebyid"></a>
 # **GroupWriteByID**

-> void GroupWriteByID (GroupWriteByIDRequest groupWriteByIDRequest, string id, TimeSpan? wrapTTL = null)
+> void GroupWriteByID (string id, GroupWriteByIDRequest groupWriteByIDRequest, TimeSpan? wrapTTL = null)

 Update or delete an existing group using its ID.